Azure/node-label-operator/README.md

 1. Create a cluster.
 2. Authentication:
     1. If using Azure MSI (Managed Service Identity) through aad-pod-identity, create AzureIdentity and AzureIdentityBinding resources for your cluster, using the service principal or user-assigned identities already in your cluster.
-If using genesys, the user-assigned identity is created automatically.
-    You may need to create a Managed Identity Operator RBAC role. `kubectl apply -f samples/aadpodidentity.yaml` and `kubectl apply -f samples/aadpodidentitybinding.yaml`.
+    You may need to create a Managed Identity Operator RBAC role.
+You will need to define AzureIdentity and AzureIdentityBinding in configuration files and run something like `kubectl apply -f samples/aadpodidentity.yaml` and `kubectl apply -f samples/aadpodidentitybinding.yaml` where
+    `samples/aadpodidentity.yaml` and `samples/aadpodidentitybinding.yaml` are configuration files filled with your MSI information.
+    You will need to have only one user-assigned identity on the compute resource (VM or VMSS) that the operator is running on.
     2. If using Azure AD Application ID and Secret credentials, set the following environment variables...
         ```
         export AZURE_SUBSCRIPTION_ID=